Crochet Granny Triangle Bandana | Free Pattern & Tutorial

 Foundation: Make a slipknot, ch6

-We use the chain 5 to replace a double crochet and chain 1, which is mirrored for the end of the row.
+The chain 5 replaces a double crochet and chain 1, which is mirrored for the end of each row.

 For example: